 Bulimia, alcoholism, or binge drinking.
 People with these conditions vomit often, which is hard on their teeth.

 Drugs or supplements that contain a lot of acids.
 Think aspirin or vitamin C.

 Brushing too hard.
 A soft brush and a gentle touch are best.

 If your teeth start losing their outer shell, you might notice:

-- Pain when eating hot, cold, or sweet foods or drinks
+- Sensitivity when eating hot, cold, or sweet foods or drinks

 - Rough or uneven edges on the teeth, which can crack or chip when they lose their enamel